michaelstaake/Pawpile/README.md

 # Pawpile

 Pawpile is a mostly vibe-coded self-hosted AI platform designed to run completely in Docker on Ubuntu.
-It gives you a web UI where you can manege devices, models, users, and auth to get a web chat or expose an OpenAI-compatible API to your local network.
+It gives you a web UI where you can manage devices, models, users, and auth for web chat or to expose an OpenAI-compatible API to your local network.

 ## The Problem Pawpile Solves